Scythed chariot: Romans

 There is a statement in the Scriptores Historiae Augustae Severus Alexander LV that he captured 1,800 scythed chariots.
 This is universally regarded as false.

 Late in the Imperial period, the Romans might have experimented with an unusual variant of the idea that called for cataphract-style lancers to sit on a pair or a single horse drawing a "chariot" reduced to a bare axle with wheels, where the blades were only lowered into the fighting position at the last moment.
 This would have facilitated manoeuvring before battle.
-This at least is a reasonable interpretation of the rather enigmatic De rebus bellicis section 12-14.
+This at least is a reasonable interpretation of the rather enigmatic "De rebus bellicis" section 12-14.

 Saharan tribes

 In the northern Sahara nomadic tribes called Pharusii and Nigrites used scythed chariots c.
 22 AD, as Strabo reports:

 "They have chariots also, armed with scythes."

 Celtic Britain and Ireland

 Regarding the Roman conquest of Britain, contemporary Roman geographer Pomponius Mela mentions:

 They make war not only on horseback but also from 2 horse chariots and cars armed in the Gallic fashion – they call them covinni – on which they use axles equipped with scythes.

-No one knows how much value to give to this statement.
-There is the deep suspicion that it reflects Claudian propaganda to add glory to the Roman invasion of Britain by making the Britons more sophisticated than they were.
 There is no accepted archaeological evidence concerning scythed chariots.
 There are some large heavy scythe blades from late Roman Britain which are too unwieldy for a man to use.

 However, a scythed chariot appears in The Cattle-Raid of Cooley (Táin Bó Cúailnge), the central epic of the Ulster cycle of Early Irish literature.